AMSTERDAM REVIEW

 - Milan Kundera

 Vladimir Nabokov begins his memoir Speak, Memory by describing existence as “a brief crack of light between two eternities of darkness.”
-This is true not only for humans, but for all living beings.
-Yet, over 50 billion land animals are killed each year by the food industry on account of the lies, myths, and fictions made up by our society—a worldview that weaponizes human uniqueness through prejudice and anthropocentrism.
+This is true not only for us, but for all living beings.
+Yet over 90 billion land animals, or 1-2 trillion when including aquatic animals, are killed each year by the food industry on account of the myths and fictions made up by our society and its worldview that never ceases to weaponize human uniqueness.

 Did you know we are part of a long process of emerging life intrinsically connected to the natural world and not a unique creation?